hongluzhou/composer/README.md

 # Dataset Preparation
 ### Volleyball
-Please refer to [this repo](https://github.com/mostafa-saad/deep-activity-rec#dataset "this repo") to obtain the raw files (such as video frames and annotations) of the Volleyball dataset.
+Please refer to [this repo](https://github.com/mostafa-saad/deep-activity-rec#dataset) to obtain the raw files (such as video frames and annotations) of the Volleyball dataset.
 For convenience, we have also zipped and uploaded the Volleyball data folder that we used when we ran COMPOSER, and you can download the data using [this link](https://drive.google.com/file/d/1_OST0tsb072pzSWCTP4PhmWp18aw69sv/view?usp=sharing).
 The file size is large though (62.23 GB).
 The folder contains the following files and subdirectories:
 - volleyball/
     - videos/
+    - joints/
+    - tracks_normalized.pkl
-    - joints_manual_annotations/
+    - tracks_normalized_with_person_action_label.pkl
     - volleyball_ball_annotation/
-    - tracks_normalized_manual_annotations_with_person_action_label.pkl
-    - tracks_normalized_manual_annotations.pkl

 Please see DATA_README.txt to understand the data formats, etc.